-The Walter Cronkite School of Journalism and Mass Communication’s 12-month professional master’s program centers around real-world experiences that prepare students for careers in today’s rapidly evolving media industry.
+The Walter Cronkite School of Journalism and Mass Communication’s 12-month master’s degree centers around real-world journalism experiences that prepare students for careers in today’s rapidly evolving media industry.

-The full-time program is unique in scope, focus and intensity.
-It begins with immersion in the journalism skills, values and principles embodied by Walter Cronkite, the school’s guiding light for the past three decades.
+The full-time journalism graduate program is unique in scope, focus and intensity.
+It begins with immersion in the reporting skills, values and principles embodied by Walter Cronkite, the school’s guiding light for the past three decades.
 But it also is designed with the future in mind.
 Students learn how to navigate a dramatically different 21st-century media environment through classes and a symposium specifically focused on the future of journalism.
 And they are able to apply that knowledge through an intensive, practical experience in one of the school’s signature professional programs spanning broadcast journalism, sports journalism and other arenas.

-Graduate students are required to complete a capstone that immerses them in professional experiences, builds their portfolios and prepares them for careers in journalism.
+Graduate students at the journalism school are required to complete a capstone that immerses them in professional experiences, builds their portfolios and prepares them for careers in media.

-Students complete their degrees with a capstone experience in Cronkite News Service in Washington, D.C., or Phoenix, in the Cronkite School’s Santa Monica sports bureau or in Cronkite NewsWatch.
+Students complete their degrees with a capstone experience in Cronkite News Service in Washington, D.C., or Phoenix, in the Cronkite School’s at the Los Angeles sports broadcasting bureau or in Cronkite NewsWatch.
 Some students choose to combine one of these with the school’s New Media Innovation Lab or Public Insight Bureau.